 If you’re curious why I’m referring to these as “interface representatives” and not just “components”, and what the deal is with the ◈ icon, you’re in luck!
 I’ve got a blog post all about it.

 Remember, you’re better off not using ⍚ bases in your component libraries!
-Instead use them in local files.
+They are better suited for iterating on ideas in local files.
 And naturally, they’re going to be their own separate components in order to be of any use to you.

-Similar to ◈ interface reps, ✂︎ placeholders, and ⍚ bases, ✎ content carriers have to be separate components.
+Similar to ◈ interface reps, ✂︎ placeholders, and ⍚ bases, ✎ content carriers have to be separate components for you to use them properly.

 E.g. "primary", "secondary", "tertiary"